SEO content is all about the audience.

 Content that’s highly ranked, that drives traffic and leads is always user-focused, first and foremost.

-That’s why today’s tips for SEO content in 2019 all point back to your reader, A.K.A. the V.I.P. and M.V.P. you need to know and understand to get it right.
+That’s why today’s tips for SEO content all point back to your reader, A.K.A. the V.I.P. and M.V.P. you need to know and understand to get it right.